Silent Night (2023 film): Plot

-Brian and Vassel fall to the floor bleeding, looking up at the ceiling and Christmas decorations.
-Brian sees reflections of his memories of his time with Taylor and hallucinates an alternate future, where he and Taylor are both still alive.
-Saya opens a letter that Brian wrote to her, where Brian apologizes for how cold he has become in their marriage and thanks her for loving him.
-Brian further admits that he knows no one can make Taylor's death right, but that he is willing to die trying.
-Saya takes the letter to Taylor's grave, where Brian had earlier brought his previously unopened Christmas present (a toy train set) that he built and set up around his grave.
+Having achieved his revenge, Brian hallucinates an alternate future where he and Taylor are both still alive.
+Saya receives a letter from Brian, apologizing for how he treated her, but thanks her for loving him, and that nothing can make their son's death right but he was willing to die trying.
+Saya visits Taylor's grave, where the Christmas present Taylor never opened - a toy train set - has been set up around his gravestone.